iiitv/ChefLib/README.md

     Added {Problem name} in {Contest name with year} [Lang] Fixes #{issue number}
     ```
-  Rest of the commit messages should display what the change was done.
+  Rest of the commit messages should display what the change were done.
 * PR will only be merged if you have followed all the coding guidelines of that language.

 ## Contributing